Workshop Participant Eligibility:

 Teens, aged 12-18, who have received a diagnosis of stuttering or have been exhibiting signs of stuttering.
-Enrollment limited to 6-8 participants.
+Enrollment is limited as the costs of the camp are covered by a grant from Seattle Children’s Hospital’s Childhood Communication Center.
 All candidates who apply will be contacted individually by phone to help determine their commitment and availability or be notified of their waitlist status.

-The Stuttering Camp takes place over 5 consecutive days at the University of Washington Speech and Hearing Clinic at the end of June.
-Through a combination of individual treatment sessions and group activities, the goal is for teen participants to communicate effectively, have options for approaching their stuttering, be able to manage moments of tension, and work alongside peers who stutter to develop healthy attitudes and emotional responses to their stuttering.
-All these goals are achieved through a combination of personalized therapy with graduate student clinicians and fun group activities including creating memes, bowling, eating out at restaurants, and playing games.
-Teens explore talking and stuttering while creating life long friends!
-Watch a short video about the program HERE.
+The Seattle Summer Stuttering Camp takes place over 5 consecutive days at the University of Washington Speech and Hearing Clinic at the end of August.
+Through a combination of individual breakout sessions and group activities, the goal is for teen participants to have fun while connecting with other teens who stutter.
+The camp will focus on understanding the experience of stuttering, communicating effectively, having options for approaching stuttering, being able to move through tension with less struggle, and connecting with peers who stutter while developing helpful responses to their stuttering.
+These goals are achieved through a combination of personalized work with speech-language pathologist volunteers and fun group activities including creating memes, bowling, water balloon fights, eating out at restaurants, active discussions, and playing games.
+Teens explore talking and stuttering while creating life-long friends!

 Program Objectives:

-2. Teens will report more positive attitudes towards communication and stuttering.
+2. Teens will report more helpful responses to stuttering.

 3. Teens will increase participation in social, academic, and other communication activities that they would have previously avoided.

-4. Parents and Teens will increase their education and advocacy related to issues surrounding stuttering.
+4. Speech-language pathologists, parents, and teens will increase their education and advocacy related to issues surrounding stuttering.

-5. Participating speech-language pathologists will increase their clinical competence and comfort level in working with people who stutter and their families.
+5. Speech-language pathologists will increase their clinical competence and comfort level in working with people who stutter and their families.

 Location: